 Weight : 4 lbs.
 14.9 oz.

 A collection of images from a recent vintage Wagner 1891 Original skillet.
 It is a commemorative piece to celebrate 100 years in business.
 These were made from 1991 to 1999.
-Based on where and when this piece was aquired I would have to place it in the 1992 range.
-I believe the later pieces from this company had rougher interior surfaces than this one.
+Based on where and when this piece was aquired UserX would have to place it in the 1992 range.
+It is believed later pieces from this company had rougher interior surfaces than this one.